rsuchecki/NextflowCSIRO2023/index.md

 ## Additional files etc.

 Note that some additional files are included and may be more complex than necessary for this workflow.
 This content, especially in `nextflow.config` is a mix of settings

 *  designed to aid teaching
-*  specific to petrichor
 *  basics/boilerplate you may find convenient

 I hope to address the important sections, especially `params` definitions and execution `profiles`.